ghacks Technology News

 Two Finger Scroll Adds Gestures To Windows Laptops

-Two Finger Scroll tries to change that by adding to the functionality of Synaptics touchpads.
+Two Finger Scroll tries to change that by adding new capabilities to Synaptics touchpads.
 The portable software program just needs to be executed for the new functionality to become available.

 Most laptops have Synaptics touchpads which means that Two Finger Scroll should work on most that are sold with Windows.

-The software program currently adds two features to the touchpad that allow the laptop user to do the following:
+The software program adds two features to Windows devices with touchpads currently that add new touch actions to the device.

 • Two finger scrolling – scroll vertically by sliding two fingers anywhere on the TouchPad